jimmyH/BeSIM/README.md

  - A UDP Server which handles the messaging to/from the BeSMART wifi box.
  - A REST API which allows you to get/set parameters from the BeSMART thermostats.

-The intent is that you will be able to use a Home Assistant custom component to control your thermostat(s), but currently this has not been implemented.
+A few ways you can control the thermostat:
+ - via the REST API (see curl examples below)
+ - via Home Assistant, see https://github.com/jimmyH/ha-besim
-A (very) basic angular app can also be used to control the thermostat(s), see https://github.com/jimmyH/BeSIM-GUI
+ - via a (very) basic angular app, see https://github.com/jimmyH/BeSIM-GUI
+ - via an Alexa Skill, if anyone is interested I'll find some time to create an example repository

 ## Caveats